Avoiding Home Buyer Mistakes And Closing Mortgage On Time

 - The second mortgage is issued by a bank or credit union

-- The combination of the first mortgage and the second mortgage divided by the appraised value of the property will yield the Cumulative Loan To Value or CLTV.
-If the home owner had a first mortgage of 80,000 and second mortgage of $15,000 and you add both mortgages together and divide it by the appraised value of $100,000, the cumulative loan to value or CLTV will yield 95% CLTV
+- If the homeowner had a first mortgage of 80,000 and a second mortgage of $15,000, adding both mortgages together and dividing it by the appraised value of $100,000, the cumulative loan to value or CLTV will yield 95% CLTV

-30 Year Fixed Rate Mortgage Versus Adjustable Fixed Rate Mortgages
+30 Year Fixed Rate Mortgage Versus Adjustable Fixed-Rate Mortgages

 Here are the reasons why:

 Adjustable-Rate Mortgages normally offer lower mortgage rates than fixed-rate mortgages.
-If you are applying for a mortgage now and have lower credit scores and plan on refinancing in the very near future, you should consider ARMs and compare and contrast the various loan programs your lender has available.
+If you are applying for a mortgage now and have lower credit scores and plan on refinancing in the very near future, buyers should consider ARMs.
+Compare and contrast the various loan programs lender has available.
 Types of ARMS available are 3 year ARM, 5 year ARM, 7 year ARM.
 Fixed-rate mortgages available are 15 and 30-year fixed-rate mortgages.

 The Importance Of The Pre-Approval Stage Of The Mortgage Process In Avoiding Home Buyer Mistakes